Impulsive fire disturbance in a savanna model: Tree-grass coexistence states, multiple stable system states, and resilience: Introduction

-An impulsive differential equation has three parts: (1) a continuous differential equation that governs the system except for at a sequence of discrete impulses.
-(2) the impulse function describing the jumps or kicks in the state of the system; and (3) impulse mechanisms that describe when the impulses happen, either at certain times, at certain states or both \cite{roup2003limit}.
-The impulsive differential equation in this paper involves a Lotka-Volterra system with interacting grass and tree populations and a periodic, state-dependent impulse mechanism to represent fires.
 Using a time periodic impulse makes it possible to analyse the impulsive differential equation as a map from one post-kick state to the next post-kick state.
 We refer to this map as a \textit{flow-kick map} \cite{meyer2018quantifying}.
 We refer to the set of parameters describing the impulse as a \textit{disturbance regime}.
 Figure \ref{fig:ImpulsiveDefinition} shows two time series for a one-dimensional impulsive differential equation.
 We see the flow (solid lines) and proportional removal of the state (impulse/kick, dashed lines).
 A fixed point of the flow-kick map (red disk in Figure \ref{fig:ImpulsiveDefinition}) corresponds to a periodic solution of the impulsive differential equation (red line segment in Figure \ref{fig:ImpulsiveDefinition}).
 Time series and phase planes for a two-dimensional impulsive system are shown in Figure \ref{fig:timeseriesphaseportrait}.

 Observations suggest that savanna systems are vulnerable to woody encroachment \cite{archer2017woody,stevens2017savanna}, potentially shifting the system from a savanna to a forest state, and reducing its value as rangeland for livestock.
 Studies on bistability between savanna and forest \cite{staver2011tree,staver2011global} suggest that fire is an important mechanism in determining which state dominates.
 This raises concerns about the resilience of the savanna ecosystem to differing fire disturbance regimes.
 Naively, resilience of a valued state of a system to a change in parameters is linked to the bifurcation structure of the system \cite{meyer2016mathematical,meyer2018quantifying}.
 However, the changes in long term behavior that are identified via a bifurcation analysis may not directly relate to aspects of the system that are targets for preservation or management \cite{zeeman2018resilience}.
 A function of the system state that is of social value may be a more appropriate focus for analysis.
 For example, the forage value of grass in a savanna could be a conservation target.
 Such a \emph{socially valued function} may respond to the changes in system state that occur at bifurcations, or may indefinitely remain within a socially valued region even as the system undergoes a bifurcation.
 Bifurcation analyses typically focus on long term asymptotic limits of the system behavior.
 We also include shorter term transient behaviors in this resilience analysis, potentially making it more relevant for decision support \cite{morozov2020long}.